1tonyhan/bell-inequality-simulation/README.md

 <br />

-The first file contains the summary of the project, which is essentially what I learned.
+The first file contains the summary of the project, which is essentially everything I learned.
 I think the learning process was definitely tedious at first, but it got interesting quite quickly.
 In this file, I explain the way the CHSH experiment works, in the way I understand it from my self studies.

 <br />